svpino/query-bigquery/README.md

-# Run queries in Big Query from the command line
+# Running queries in BigQuery from the command line

 I know you can do this with the [bq command line tool](https://cloud.google.com/bigquery/bq-command-line-tool), but if you need to run queries from a Windows shell (which sucks), and you have complicated enough queries (several pages long), you might want to consider this script.